leoalopes/opengl-sandbox/readme.md

 ## OpenGL Sandbox

-This repository holds a sandbox to test different computer graphics techniques with OpenGL.
+This repository holds a sandbox for me to try out different things from https://learnopengl.com.

-It's supposed to have small base classes for common operations/resources in the core library and simple examples using those base classes.
+It's supposed to have small base classes for common operations/resources in the core library.